juanjolopez28/portfolio/README.md

 ## Publications

-1. Gonzales-Saji, F., Jimenez-Gonzales, L., Lopez-Condori, J., Romero-Chalhua, M., Yanyachi-Aco-Cardenas, P., Gamification as a strategy in the learning teaching process and its impact on students of the professional school of Education Sciences | Gamificación como estrategia en el proceso de enseñanza aprendizaje y su impacto en estudiantes de la escuela profesional de Ciencias de la Educación (2020).
+1. Gonzales-Saji, F., Jimenez-Gonzales, L., Lopez-Condori, J., Romero-Chalhua, M., Yanyachi-Aco-Cardenas, P., Gamification as a strategy in the learning teaching process and its impact on students of the professional school of Education Sciences (2020).
 DOI: 10.18687/LACCEI2020.1.1.249
 2. Gonzales-Saji, F., Lopez-Condori, J., Jimenez-Gonzales, L., Romero-Chalhua, M., Yanyachi-Aco-Cardenas, P.
 Proceedings of the LACCEI international Multi-conference for Engineering, Education and Technology, 2020, Experience in learning based on ABPr projects in senior students of the professional school of systems engineering (2020).
 DOI: 10.18687/LACCEI2020.1.1.229
 3. López Condori , Juan, Gonzales Saji, Freddy, Sentiment analysis for spanish reviews on Google Play Store using BERT (2021).
 DOI: http://dx.doi.org/10.4067/S0718-33052021000300557